mohamedjawady/mohamedjawady.github.io/content/cheatsheets/linux-system-calls.md

 # Linux System Calls Cheatsheet

-This comprehensive cheatsheet covers essential Linux system calls used in systems programming.
+This cheatsheet covers essential Linux system calls used in systems programming.
 From basic file operations to advanced networking and memory management, these are the building blocks of Linux applications.

 ## What Are System Calls?